 This seminar course will examine the spectrum of strategic responses of Canadian retail organizations as they move in a competitive environment towards the 21st century.
 An in-depth investigation and analysis of key innovations in retailing from North American and global environments will be conducted.
 Ethical entrepreneurship within the framework of a competitive retail economy will be explored.
 Topics covered each year promote reflective thinking and will vary according to the most current issues and innovations.
 Antirequisite RMG908.
 1 Credit

 MECHANICAL ENGINEERING

-Master's Thesis Five Elective credits
+DEGREE REQUIREMENTS Master's Research Seminar Master's Thesis Five Elective credits